 Updates: the new I bond rate for May, 2023 through to November, 2023 has dropped to 4.30% for new purchases.
 If you find that appealing, here is how to buy I Bonds.
 And here is how to close I bonds if you have found better alternative investment options, after the recent rate decrease.
 A 20SF reader recently asked about my thoughts on current inflation concerns and how to hedge against it.
-While most signs point towards many current inflationary pressures being temporary in nature due to pandemic-related supply chain (e.g. lumber, semiconductor, etc.) and employment disruptions, it did get me thinking more about possible short and mid-term answers, particularly with savings and checking accounts returning close to 0% in interest over the last number of years.
+While most signs point towards many current inflationary pressures on the decline, it did get me thinking more about possible short and mid-term answers, particularly with savings and checking accounts returning close to 0% in interest over the last number of years.

 The big difference between I bonds and deposit accounts is that I bonds factor current inflation rates every six months into their total rate of return and deposit accounts do not.
-With inflation rates jumping, at least temporarily, I bonds have a relatively attractive comparative return.
+When inflation rates jumped, I bond rates quickly did as well, while deposit accounts lagged behind until recently.
 So, I decided to take a much closer look at this old school investment vehicle (including purchasing one), in order to share my I bond review here.

 What Are Series I Bonds?
 How Do They Work?